 9. Interlink flow

 And More.
 Everything you can imagine to reveal what your audience do is shown by google.

 Jetpack also counts bot traffic coming from different IPs at a time.
-The same thing happens with blogger (blogspot) stats too.
-Although it’s a rare event in jetpack but still it happens.
+The same thing happens with blogger (Blogspot) stats too.
+Although it’s a rare event in jetpack still it happens.

 On the other hand, I have never seen google counting any not traffic.
 In any case.
 This makes sure that you only see the traffic that is genuine.

 Which one should you choose?

 As a beginner, jetpack is a great choice for you.
 But that doesn’t mean that you shouldn’t use google analytics.

 the dashboard of google analytics is surely a bit overwhelming and hard to understand for you but you can still collect the data, for future reference.

 This will give you the valuable data when you would need it.
 Meanwhile, you can look into jetpack for analyzing how many page views you got and where did they come from along with other data as well.